 Peter MacFarlane, Ph.D.

 Coming to therapy for the first time, or returning after taking a break, can be difficult.
 So let me share some information about what happens in the first session.
 During the first session I will ask a lot of questions to better understand your concerns.
-Towards the end of the first session we will also talk about ways to address your concerns.
-Though it can be a difficult to come in, most people leave with new hope and a clearer sense of how they can move forward.
+We will also talk about ways to address your concerns.
+Though it can be difficult to come in, most people leave with new hope and a clearer sense of how they can move forward.